home-assistant/home-assistant.io/source/_integrations/kira.markdown

 Some manufacturers (e.g., Samsung) require an IR code to be sent a number of times in a row in rapid succession (usually 3).
 This doesn't apply to the vast majority of devices, but it can be helpful if needed.

 You now need to edit this file to make sure it contains the codes you want the Kira to blast out as a remote or respond to as a sensor.
-Note that each time you edit and save the kira.yaml you need to restart the server for the changes to take effect, reloading the automations alone is not sufficient.
+Note that each time you edit and save the kira YAML you need to restart the server for the changes to take effect, reloading the automations alone is not sufficient.

 ### Example remote